176.135 Treatment; appliances; supplies.

 If payment is denied under clause (3) or (4), the employer or insurer shall reconsider the charges in accordance with this subdivision within 30 calendar days after receiving additional medical data, a prescribed billing form, or documentation of enrollment or certification as a provider.

 Subd.
 7. Medical bills and records.
 Health care providers shall submit to the insurer an itemized statement of charges on a billing form prescribed by the commissioner.
-A paper billing form is not required if the health care provider and insurer agree to electronic submission under section 62J.535.
 Health care providers shall also submit copies of medical records or reports that substantiate the nature of the charge and its relationship to the work injury.
 Health care providers may charge for copies of any records or reports that are in existence and directly relate to the items for which payment is sought under this chapter.
 The commissioner shall adopt a schedule of reasonable charges by rule.

 A health care provider shall not collect, attempt to collect, refer a bill for collection, or commence an action for collection against the employee, employer, or any other party until the information required by this section has been furnished.